survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 );
 ```

-After this type of change you would not have to refer to styling from your application code.
+After this type of change, you would not have to refer to styling from your application code.
 It also means that CSS Modules won't work anymore.
 As a result, you should get both *style.css* and *style.js*.
 The latter file will contain roughly content like `webpackJsonp([1,3],[function(n,c){}]);` and it doesn't do anything useful.
 This is [a known limitation](https://github.com/webpack/webpack/issues/1967) in webpack.

 The approach can be useful if you have to port a legacy project relying on CSS concatenation.
 If you want strict control over the ordering, you can set up a single CSS entry and then use `@import` to bring the rest to the project through it.
 Another option would be to set up a JavaScript entry and go through `import` to get the same effect.

 ## Conclusion

 Our current setup separates styling from JavaScript neatly.
 There is more we can do with CSS, though.
-Often big CSS frameworks come with plenty of CSS rules and a lot of those end up being unused.
-In the next chapter I will show you how to eliminate these rules from your build.
+Often big CSS frameworks come with plenty of CSS rules, and a lot of those end up being unused.
+In the next chapter, I will show you how to eliminate these rules from your build.